telangiprashant/FlutterFlavorSample/README.md

 This project is a multi flavor app created using - [flutter_flavorizr](https://pub.dev/packages/flutter_flavorizr).

-# How to generate Android apk or appbundle for different flavors
+# How to generate Android apk or appbundle for different app flavors

 Driver Dev: